Leafwing-Studios/fop-rules/docs/character-options/classes/weaver.md

 ### Signature Pattern

 When you select a Guild at level 1 you gain access to an exclusive pattern that does not count towards your limit of patterns known.

+## Flick of the Wrist

+At 5th level, you can incorporate patterns into the movements you are already making, casting them more quickly.
+You may cast patterns as a minor action at the cost of 1 essence.

 ### Reality Weaving